Tahde/IntersectionalFairGAN/README.md

 # IntersectionalFairGAN
 ## Description

-This repository implements **IntersectionalFairGAN**, a tool for addressing fairness in machine learning models by considering the intersectionality of sensitive attributes.
+This repository implements **IntersectionalFairGAN (IFGAN)**, a tool for addressing fairness in machine learning models by considering the intersectionality of sensitive attributes.
 These codes are based on the paper _"Enhancing Tabular GAN Fairness: The Impact of Intersectional Feature Selection."_

 We build upon two state-of-the-art GAN models for tabular data generation, **[TabFairGAN](https://github.com/amirarsalan90/TabFairGAN)** and **[CTGAN](https://github.com/sdv-dev/CTGAN)**, modifying the loss function to include an intersectional demographic parity constraint.